nos81/QIT-MATLAB/README.txt

 algorithms or concepts used.
 Each reference is on its own line starting with the characters "%!".
 One can compile a list of all the references in the toolkit using the shell command "grep '%!' */*.m".
+All the references are listed in refs.bib in Bibtex format.